GiftXXVI/Session_10_Draft/README.md

 Docker provides the ability to package and run an application in a container.

+Docker Engine is a terminal

 Docker Desktop is an easy-to-install application for your Mac or Windows environment that enables you to build and share containerized applications and microservices.
+It is available for MacOS, Windows and Linux (deb package for Debian/Ubuntu and rpm package for Fedora/Red Hat).

+You can also use [Play with Docker](https://labs.play-with-docker.com/) to learn Docker in an online environment.

+Docker Engine

 ## Docker Images
 An image is a read-only template with instructions for creating a Docker container.